Eppo-exp/eppo-docs/docs/data-management/definitions/assignment-sql.md

 ## Assignment deduplication

-Eppo will automatically deduplicate assignment logs from the same subject-experiment pair by only considering the first record.
+Eppo will automatically deduplicate assignment logs from the same subject-experiment pair by only considering the first record in the experiment's date range.
 Eppo will also gracefully handle scenarios where assignment data varies over time for the same subject.
 Details are described below.

 #### Scenario 1: Subject has assignment events corresponding to more than one variation